LethalServices/Selfbot/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Why pay for features that others charge you for when you can get them for free?
+Why pay for features others charge you for when you can get them for free?

 Some Features:
-* Gain an unfair advantage with Lethal's fully injectable game cheats, all available through our selfbot.
+* Gain an unfair advantage with Lethal's fully injectable game cheats, all available through our self-bot.
-* Lethal's powerful selfbot provides advanced admin and moderation detection capabilities upon voice join.
+* Lethal's powerful self-bot provides advanced admin and moderation detection capabilities upon voice join.
 * Take admin trolling to the next level with Lethal's raiding features, built for ultimate mischief and mayhem.
 * Protect your account with Lethal's reliable account logs and robust account protection.